907sjl/referrals_powerbi/README.md

   CALCULATE([Count Sent after 90d]
     , KEEPFILTERS(Referral[Referral Status] IN {"Rejected"}) )
 ```
 The counts of canceled and rejected referrals build on to the **Count Sent after 90d** measure by adding filters to focus on those specific subsets of referrals that were sent.
-The canceled and rejected referrals are highlighted here because they are not considered in the percentage of referrals seen.
-It is possible to reach 100%.
+The canceled and rejected referrals are highlighted in this visual because they are not included in the percentage of referrals seen.
+This way it is possible to reach 100% of referrals seen.

 ```
 Count Referrals Closed WBS after 90d =